eckao/compbio-alphafold-project/bindingmotifs.md

   <img src="./docs/assets/Domains-Motifs.jpeg" alt="Protein Domains vs Motifs" width="400"/>
 </p">
 <p align="center">
   Protein Domains vs. Protein Motifs.
-Taken from https://www.researchgate.net/publication/344391925_Uncovering_protein_structure.
+Image source: https://www.researchgate.net/publication/344391925_Uncovering_protein_structure
 </p">

 Sequence motif algorithms are used to describe and identify sequences that are structurally or functionally similar across a number of different sequences.
 These algorithms help us find patterns in biopolymer sequences, such as nucleotide or amino acid sequences.